The futuristic, digital landscapes of Simon Stålenhag

 Bjørn Karmann's Objectifier is a useful example of machine learning.

-I do most of my work in Atom using the Neptune UI and Minimap.
+I do most of my work in VS Code.

 Recently, I've begun using the Python extension Bokeh to plot data.
 It allows for some great, interactive plots that can be helpful when looking at large sets of data.